ForagerOne at Baylor

 1. Claim your profile.

-At the link above, select Baylor from the drop-down menu and log in via your BearID.
-The information on your profile has been auto-populated from the Baylor website; update any information that looks incorrect or outdated.
+Go to ForagerOne, select Baylor University from the drop-down menu, and log in with your BearID.
+Your profile has been auto-populated using information from Baylor's website; update any information that looks incorrect or outdated.
+If you are a newer faculty member, your profile may be blank; in this case, complete it by filling out each section with your information.

 2. Add research projects to your profile.

-If you have specific projects for which you would like to recruit students, post them to Projects in your dashboard.
+If you have specific projects for which you would like to recruit students, post them to the Projects tab.
 To post a new project, select “Add a New Project” and complete the fields.

 3. Select whether you are accepting students for your research.

-If you are looking to engage students in your work, make sure they know that you are actively recruiting by selecting the toggle under Profile > Accepting Students.
-Selecting this toggle will indicate on your profile as well as on the Search > Faculty page that you are open to accepting students.
-Please note that you can select this toggle whether or not you have an active project added to your profile, but once you have posted an active project and noted you are accepting students, the toggle cannot be de-selected unless you archive the project.
+If you are looking to engage students in your work, select the toggle under Profile > Accepting Students.
+This will indicate on your profile and on the Search > Faculty page that you are open to accepting students.
+Please note, you can select this toggle whether or not you have an active project added to your profile, but once you have posted an active project and noted you are accepting students, the toggle cannot be de-selected unless you archive the project.

 4. Select whether you are seeking collaborators.